-Jenelle Evans Faces Backlash After David Eason Makes ‘F****t’ Comment Towards Dr. Drew On ‘Teen Mom 2’ Reunion
+Jenelle Evans Faces Backlash After David Eason Makes Lewd Comment Toward Dr. Drew On ‘Teen Mom 2’ Reunion

 Simon Saran then took aim at the Teen Mom OG producers for failing to do anything about David Eason’s insensitive comments and reprimanded them for failing to support the gay and lesbian communities.

-In response to Farrah Abraham’s former boyfriend’s post, several people weighed in on the situation, pointing out that the network allegedly fired Abraham for her involvement in the adult industry all while allowing Jenelle Evans’ husband to make unfair allegations towards Dr. Drew Pinsky.
+In response to Farrah Abraham’s former boyfriend’s post, several people weighed in on the situation, pointing out that the network allegedly fired Abraham for her involvement in the adult industry, all while allowing Jenelle Evans’ husband to make unfair allegations toward Dr. Drew Pinsky.

-In addition to people saying that David Eason was an “a**hole” and noting that they can not stand seeing him on Teen Mom 2, other pointed out that MTV has allegedly let child abuse slide on the show.
+In addition to people saying that David Eason was an “a**hole” and noting that they can not stand seeing him on Teen Mom 2, others pointed out that MTV has allegedly let child abuse slide on the show.
 Some even said that Jenelle Evans’ husband acts the way he does because he needs to stay in the spotlight.

-To see more of Jenelle Evans, her husband David Eason, their kids, and their co-stars, including Kailyn Lowry, Leah Messer, Chelsea Houska, and Briana DeJesus, tune into new episodes of Teen Mom 2 Season 8 on Mondays at 9 p.m. on MTV.
+To see more of Jenelle Evans, her husband, David Eason, their kids, and their co-stars, including Kailyn Lowry, Leah Messer, Chelsea Houska, and Briana DeJesus, tune into new episodes of Teen Mom 2 Season 8 on Mondays at 9 p.m. on MTV.

 [Featured Image by Jamie McCarthy/Getty Images]